-My sweet Ann just turned eight and we had a cheer birthday party for her.
+My girls both love to cheer and tumble.
+In fact, we had a cheer birthday party for my oldest.
 We decided to make bows for all of the guests… every good cheerleader needs a pretty bow… right?
 So, here is a spirit ribbons hair bow tutorial so you guys can make one, too!

 Before we begin, I just had to tell you about the amazing I-top button and brad tool that the folks at Imaginisce sent me.
 I used it, a ribbon cut and seal tool, and their cover buttons to make the covered buttons and cut the ribbons.
 The I-top tool worked so well!
 No more sore hands!
 I am really excited to make more goodies with the tool!
 You don’t have to have it for this, but it makes it so much easier!

 5 spools of ribbon of varying widths and patterns

 1 spool of very thin ribbon that will be used to tie bow together

 covered button kits or I-top

 heat sealer or lighter to seal ribbon ends.